 Here's a full platter of these delicious treats.
 The variety makes it so pretty!
 And impressive.
 Don't tell anyone how easy it is.
 It'll be our little secret.

-It's always fun to watch people try to choose.
-Which one to do you want?
+It's always fun to watch people agonize over which one to choose.

 Check out my post about decorating strawberries for the 4th of July: